-She was tested for MS, lupus, diabetes, arthritis and lyme disease more times that she cared to remember.
-In total, Jennifer saw a total of 14 different doctors who incorrectly diagnosed her with Arthritis and Fibromyalgia.
-At one point, she was on 11 different prescription drugs at once and passed out at the wheel of her car, and still, no real diagnosis.
+She was tested for MS, lupus, diabetes, arthritis and lyme disease multiple times and all test results were inconclusive.
+In total, Jennifer saw 14 different doctors who incorrectly diagnosed her with Arthritis and Fibromyalgia.
+At one point, she was on 11 different prescription drugs at once, a combination that caused her to pass out at the wheel of her car, and still, no real diagnosis.

 “I was like, ‘Are you kidding me?!
 Putting me on all these dangerous drugs!?’” exclaimed Jennifer about her experience with these prescriptions.

 Nobody wanted to go further, everyone just kept pushing prescription drugs, which Jennifer started to refuse.
 She wanted answers, not a bandaid.

 While talking to her daughter, a nurse in Colorado, she mentioned how a friend’s mother had used CrowdMed to find a diagnosis when the doctors could not and recommended that Jennifer do the same.

 Jennifer submitted her case and with a renewed vigor, was on a quest to find her correct diagnosis

 “Right away, I was getting possible diagnosis.
 I would bring each suggestions I got to the doctor and asked him to check for all of them.”

 One Medical Detective suggested genetic testing, which struck a chord with her and she sought out a genetic doctor to conduct the necessary testing.